 I believe that saying that goes something like – “the best way to learn is to do”.
 It helps to have something specific and simple in mind that want to make.

 For me that something, at the moment, is this cable organizer that I would like to iterate on and explore a number of ideas that will could take some involved Python scripting to realize.

 By thinking about that thing in the back of your mind, your subconscious will be primed to use newly acquired information towards making that thing.
 My own learning path has been guided mostly by specific challenges faced while editing simple models.

 Also, be patient with yourself and the process.
 While FreeCAD is powerful and easy to use, I find that it’s also pretty easy to get stuck in the beginning.
 I have had to revisit documentation, rewatch tutorials, and scour forums until some ideas finally clicked an allowed me to get past roadblocks.
 It took several hours of getting stuck and starting over before I reached a point of being able to work with some momentum.

-By applying these tips and drawing I was able to write my first FreeCAD Macro in Python!
+By applying these tips, I was able to write my first FreeCAD Macro in Python.

 It’s a script that selects all edges of particular length, allowing me to batch edit them to, for example, round those edges.